Falabdullateef/Python/Codeforces/README.md

 - During contests, I solve each problem (A, B, C…) in separate scripts.
 - For practice, I add standalone problems by their code (e.g., `problemname_1234A.py`).
 - I reuse a small template and helper functions to save time during contests.
+- The difficulty of each problem that I've solved are grouped in their respective directory

 ---